 Monroe City led 16-12 after the first period.

-Cole Kirchner knocked down a 3-pointer with 4:20 left in the half for a 19-18 lead.
+Cole Kirchner knocked down a 3-pointer with 4:20 left in the half to give the Indians a 19-18 lead.

-It would be short-lived as Stark came back with his third trey of the half for a 21-19 lead.
+It would be short-lived as Stark came back with his third trey of the half to put Monroe City back ahead.